myarichuk/myarichuk.github.io/source/_posts/arrays-vs-pointers.md

 ```

 ## The Results
-The results were a bit surprising.
-Apparently, pointer access is not much faster (and sometimes a tiny bit slower!) than using arrays as they are.
+The results were a bit surprising (at least to me!)
+I expected pointer access to be slightly faster, but apparently,it is not so (and sometimes pointer usage is a bit slower!)

 |              Method |  Size |         Mean |        Error |       StdDev |      Median | Ratio | RatioSD |
 |-------------------- |------ |-------------:|-------------:|-------------:|------------:|------:|--------:|